nss0xvu1yqufia4p/gitlab-token-auth/README.md

 # Gitlab with URL token based authentication
 ### A self hosted Gitlab server protected behind a token based authentication proxy

-I ran into this issue recently, I wanted a portfolio of projects that was not compleatly public but that could be accessed by just sharing a link.
+I ran into this issue recently, I wanted a portfolio of projects that was not completely public but that could be accessed by just sharing a link.
 I couldn't find an easy way to do it on Github and also wanted to self host it anyway.

 ### Overview